-Terrible Two Course Description
+Terrible Two Course Description revised April 6, 2019

 The ride starts and ends on the north side of Sebastopol at Analy High School, a pleasant facility with parking, rest rooms, and showers.
 The course heads north and east for six flat miles to the city of Santa Rosa and takes the next seven miles to cross the city (usually very quiet at that hour in the morning).
 At 13 miles, the route becomes rural again, with the first rolling climb out of Bennett Valley.
-The first major ascent (at 25 miles) is Trinity Grade, a feature of the old Coors Classic stage race, and more recently of the Tour of California.
-The descent off the back side of Trinity often surprises over-eager riders: it’s steep, twisty, and sometimes wet with dew in the morning.
-A second, shorter climb leads to the top of Oakville Grade and the wide open, 50-mph downhill into Napa Valley.

-The next full rest stop is at Kashia School (Rancheria) at mile 143.
+The next full rest stop is at Kashia School (Rancheria) at mile 144.
 There is a notorious climb leading up to this rest stop: a wicked, 1.7-mile, 900' wall.
 After the stop, there is a steep, technical descent to another fork of the Gualala River, an easier 300' climb, then another tricky drop to the sea.
 At Stewarts Point, the route turns south along the ocean on Hwy 1.
 Temperatures are usually much cooler here and sometimes one can even catch a tailwind while cruising for 15 miles alongside the rugged coves and pounding surf.
-Although this Hwy 1 section is considered easy, it actually adds nearly 1000' of climb to the total before reaching the next rest stop at Fort Ross (mile 162).
+Although this Hwy 1 section is considered easy, it actually adds nearly 1000' of climb to the total before reaching the next rest stop at Fort Ross (mile 164).